Euclideon/vaultclient/docs/TranslationGuide.md

 - `settingsScreenshotFormatLabel`: Label for output image format
 - `settingsScreenshotFilename`: Label for input text box for screenshot filename
 - `settingsScreenshotView`: Label for checkbox that opens new screenshots in image viewer
+- `settingsScreenshotPathAlert`: A message alerting that the output path does not exist and will be created

 ### Convert Default Settings Strings